Chart Color Schemes

 Spotswood has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified nine projects that may impact this region.
-Notable ones are Newport Village, Better Places Spotswood & South Kingsville, South Kingsville Place, and the West Gate Tunnel Project.
-The following list details those most likely to be relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified nine projects expected to affect the area.
+Notable projects include Newport Village, Better Places Spotswood & South Kingsville, South Kingsville Place, and West Gate Tunnel Project.
+The following list details those considered most relevant.

 Professional plan users can use the search below to filter and access additional projects.